gastonstat/packyourcode/packyourcode.utf8.md

 ## Including Vignettes

-If you decide that your package needs one or more vignettes, then you need to add a subdirectory called `vignettes/`.
+If you decide that your package needs one or more vignettes (which I strongly recommend), then you need to add a subdirectory called `vignettes/`.
 You can have as many vignettes as you consider convenient.
 Inside the `vignettes/` subdirectory, you add either `.Rmd` (R markdown) files or `.Rnw` (R noweb) files.
 Since the markdown syntax is simpler than latex, I prefer to use `.Rmd` files to write the content of the vignettes.

 <div class="figure" style="text-align: center">
 <img src="images/vignette-files.png" alt="Structure of vignette files" width="35%" />
-<p class="caption">(\#fig:unnamed-chunk-101)Structure of vignette files</p>
+<p class="caption">(\#fig:unnamed-chunk-104)Structure of vignette files</p>
 </div>

 When creating an `.Rmd` file for a vignette, you need to modify the _yaml_ header with the following fields: